-Andersson’s Camp will be closed for rebuild from 1 January 2018 to mid-March 2019 for a more upmarket offering with 7 guest units and a family unit.
+Andersson’s Camp will be closed for a rebuild from 1 January 2018 to August 2019 for a more upmarket offering with seven guest units and a family unit.
 The new campus for the Ongava Research Centre will also be established here before the reopening.

-- ∞Ongava Reserve is famed for healthy populations of both white and black rhino
+- Ongava Reserve is famed for healthy white rhino and black rhino populations

-- ∞World-famous Etosha Pan within easy driving distance
+- World-famous Etosha Pan is within easy driving distance

-- ∞Off-road game driving and night drives allowed within Ongava Reserve
+- Off-road game driving and night drives are allowed within Ongava Reserve

-- ∞Guided natures walks (seasonal and if experienced walking guide is available)
+- Guided nature walks (seasonal and if experienced walking guide is available)

-Named for the Swedish explorer that ‘discovered’ Etosha Pan, Andersson’s Camp was rebuilt from a former farmstead – combining the best of the old, with the eco-friendly new.
-Set on the 30 000-hectare (74 129-acre) private Ongava Reserve, Andersson’s overlooks an active waterhole.
+Named for the Swedish explorer who ‘discovered’ Etosha Pan, Andersson’s Camp was rebuilt from a former farmstead, combining the best of the old with the eco-friendly new.
+Set on the 30 000-hectare (74 129-acre) private Ongava Reserve in Namibia, Andersson’s overlooks an active waterhole.